lvnam0801/Assignment1-for-AI/README.md

 `./data/data-water.json for water-sort game`

-> The Data will be loaded in load_data.py srcipt file.
+> The Data will be loaded in the load_data.py script file.

-> Plase set configuration match with that format to make new level in game.
+> Please set the configuration to match that format to make new levels in the game.